universal-mcp/applications/src/universal_mcp/applications/figma/README.md

-# Figma MCP Server
+# FigmaApp MCP Server

-An MCP Server for the Figma API.
+An MCP Server for the FigmaApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Figma API.
+This is automatically generated from OpenAPI schema for the FigmaApp API.

 | Tool | Description |